 Donald Hall was born on September 20, 1928, and grew up in Hamden, Connecticut.
-He began writing as an adolescent and attended the Bread Loaf Writers' Conference at the age of sixteen—the same year he had his first work published.
-He earned a BA from Harvard University in Boston in 1951 and a bachelor of letters degree from the University of Oxford in England 1953.
-The next year he received a Stegner Fellowship from Stanford University, followed by a fellowship from Harvard University.
+He began writing as an adolescent and attended the Bread Loaf Writers’ Conference at the age of sixteen—the same year he had his first work published.
+Hall earned a BA from Harvard University in 1951 and a bachelor of letters degree from the University of Oxford in 1953.
+The next year he received a Wallace Stegner Fellowship from Stanford University, followed by a fellowship from Harvard University.

 Besides poetry, Donald Hall wrote numerous books of prose, including works about baseball, the sculptor Henry Moore, and the poet Marianne Moore.
 He also wrote children’s books, including Ox-Cart Man (Viking Press, 1979), which won the Caldecott Medal; short stories, including Willow Temple: New and Selected Stories (Houghton Mifflin Harcourt, 2003); and plays.
 He published several autobiographical works, such as The Best Day The Worst Day: Life with Jane Kenyon (Houghton Mifflin Harcourt, 2005) and Life Work (Beacon Press, 1993), which won the New England Book Award for nonfiction.

 Hall edited more than two dozen textbooks and anthologies, including The Oxford Book of Children’s Verse in America (Oxford University Press, 1985) and Contemporary American Poetry (Penguin Books, 1962).
 He served as poetry editor of The Paris Review from 1953 to 1962 and as a member of editorial board for poetry at Wesleyan University Press from 1958 to 1964.
 He taught at the University of Michigan from 1957 to 1975.